espocrm/documentation/docs/administration/upgrading-manually.md

 1. Open the file `data/config.php`.
 2. Find the `version` parameter and change its value to the value of the version you upgraded to.

+You can download the fresh instance and compare files using some tool.
+To make sure files are the same (except *custom* directory and installed extensions).